 Best practice is to come up with a plan for which overarching categories are most important to your users, which spaces sit under those, and then which pages sit under the spaces.
 Then add the content to the relevant home as you go.

 Don’t shoot yourself in the foot and wait until you have a ton of content to organize.
-Create content hierarchy early and if you find something that should be archived, set up an archiving configuration with Archiving Plugin and put things where they belong.
+Create content hierarchy early and if you find something that should be archived, set up an archiving configuration with Better Content Archiving and put things where they belong.

 Flaw 3: Keeping irrelevant content, rather than archiving it